-The Rohming Robots is a 4-H project club operating out of Charleston, South Carolina created for the purpose of competing in the FIRST Tech Challenge competition and furthering the outreach and public knowledge of STEM and the like.
+The Rohming Robots is a 4-H project club based in Charleston, South Carolina.
+It was created for the purpose of competing in the FIRST Tech Challenge competition and furthering the outreach and public knowledge of STEM and the like.
 The Rohming Robots was formed in 2014 as a combination of two homeschooled FIRST Lego League teams.
 The original members consisted of Aaron, Benjamin, Brandon, Gray, Jacob, Matthew, Nicholas, and Richard(Graduated).

 In our second season, called Res-Q, we strove to be more direct in our approach to everything.
 We lost Brandon after he graduated, but we had Samuel and Braden join our team.
 At the beginning of the season we improved upon our business plan, re-sent it to previous sponsors, and sent it to potential new sponsors as well.
 Our success in the engineering notebook in the past led us to greatly improve how we took notes in order to keep up our reputation.
 For the competition, we focused on one aspect of the game to be flawless at, and ignored most of the other actions.
 This allowed us to win first place in robot at State, as our robot was the most consistent one there.
 We won the first place Inspire Award and won second place in the Think Award, giving us advancement to the next level of the competition.
 After our success we began to search for more sponsors and donations for our trip to the South Super Regional in San Antonio, Texas.
 We also began to work on more goals for our robot to complete since we had the time, but unfortunately our improvements were not ready by the competition.
 This led to us doing poorly in the Super Regional compared to the other consistent teams, since we did not have as diverse of a skill set.